United States : Safety by City

 PICKPOCKETS RISK : MEDIUM

-The biggest threat in Portland is the petty crime.
+The biggest threat in Portland is a petty crime.
 You should beware of pickpockets in crowded areas and always stick to your common sense when in public.

 NATURAL DISASTERS RISK : LOW